-Hand-made in Canada by local artisans.
+Made in Ghana.
 Allowed to fully cure.
 Unlike most commercial varieties of soap products in which artificial ingredients are used to speed up the curing process, these hand-made all natural soaps are allowed to fully cure for 30 days or more.

 Olive Oil, Coconut Oil, Palm Kernel Oil, Shea Butter, Aloe Butter, Vitamin E, Beeswax, Essential Oils

 NO OTHER INGREDIENTS.